DBozhinovski/relatinator/packages/relatinator/README.md

 - [ ] Add practical examples
 - [x] ~Add support for extracting top N keywords from a document (possible utility with automated tagging and linking)~ Added in v1.1.0.
 - [ ] Add summarization support (useful for auto-generated descriptions); Will likely have to use Transfromers for this one.
+- [x] ~Migrate to monorepo and add Astro integration~ Added in v1.2.0.

 ## Acknowledgment